Image Can Bring Your Memory Back: A Novel Multi-Modal Guided Attack against Image Generation Model Unlearning: Abstract

 \section{Abstract}

-Recent advances in image generation models (IGMs), particularly diffusion-based architectures such as Stable Diffusion (SD), have markedly enhanced the quality and diversity of AI-generated visual content.
-However, their generative capability has also raised significant ethical, legal, and societal concerns, including the potential to produce harmful, misleading, or copyright-infringing content.
-To mitigate these concerns, machine unlearning (MU) emerges as a promising solution by selectively removing undesirable concepts from pretrained models.
-Nevertheless, the robustness and effectiveness of existing unlearning techniques remain largely unexplored, particularly in the presence of multi-modal adversarial inputs.

-To bridge this gap, we propose \attacker, a novel adversarial framework explicitly designed to compromise the robustness of unlearned IGMs.
-Unlike existing approaches that predominantly rely on adversarial text prompts, \attacker exploits the intrinsic multi-modal conditioning capabilities of diffusion models by efficiently optimizing adversarial image prompts with guidance from a single semantically relevant reference image.
-Extensive experiments across ten state-of-the-art unlearning methods and diverse tasks show that \attacker consistently outperforms existing baselines in terms of adversarial effectiveness, computational efficiency, and semantic fidelity with the original textual prompt.
-These findings reveal critical vulnerabilities in current unlearning mechanisms and underscore the need for more robust solutions to ensure the safety and reliability of generative models.
-Code and data are publicly available at \codeurl.
+Recent advances in diffusion-based image generation models (IGMs), such as Stable Diffusion (SD), have substantially improved the quality and diversity of AI-generated content.
+However, these models also pose ethical, legal, and societal risks, including the generation of harmful, misleading, or copyright-infringing material.
+Machine unlearning (MU) has emerged as a promising mitigation by selectively removing undesirable concepts from pretrained models, yet the robustness of existing methods, particularly under multi-modal adversarial inputs, remains insufficiently explored.
+To address this gap, we propose \attacker, a multi-modal adversarial framework for systematically evaluating and compromising the robustness of unlearned IGMs.
+Unlike prior approaches that primarily optimize adversarial text prompts, \attacker exploits the native multi-modal conditioning of diffusion models by efficiently optimizing adversarial image prompts guided by a single semantically relevant reference image.
+Extensive experiments across ten state-of-the-art unlearning methods and diverse representative tasks show that \attacker consistently surpasses existing baselines in adversarial effectiveness, computational efficiency, and semantic fidelity to the original prompt.
+These results reveal critical vulnerabilities in current unlearning pipelines and underscore the need for more robust, verifiable unlearning mechanisms.
+More than just an attack, \attacker also serves as an auditing tool for model owners and unlearning practitioners, enabling systematic robustness evaluation.
+Code and data are available at \codeurl.